-A residential property owned by an SMSF, for example, cannot be leased to a ‘related party’ of the fund – where a related party includes members of an SMSF, any of their relatives, business partners, and so on.
+For example, a residential property owned by an SMSF, cannot be leased to a ‘related party’ of the fund – where a related party includes members of an SMSF, any of their relatives, business partners, and so on.

-“Commercial property, however, provided it’s solely and exclusively used for business purposes, you can lease to anyone.
-That can include yourself or your own business, and provided it’s done on an arm’s length basis that’s fine and can work well."
+“Commercial property, however, provided it’s solely and exclusively used for business purposes, can be leased to a wider range of tenants.
+That can include yourself or your own business, and provided it’s done on an arm’s length basis."

 This is one strategy small business owners may employ, enabling ownership of the premises from which their business is run.